WOLFGANG RIHM: Sotto voce

 Sotto Voce / Sotto Voce 2

 "I wanted to write a sister-work for the one that already existed," says Rihm.
 "Or a brother-work?
 Sotto voce is a slow, relatively quiet piece.
 Sotto voce 2 is something like an answer to it - another answer, so to speak, a fast movement, a motionfilled piece that whispers.
-It has to do with motion sequences and with velocity."
+It has to do with motion sequences and velocity."
 (Wolfgang Schaufler)